Saint Johns

 I went to Saint Johns from 1959 till graduation in 1968.
 To this day I consider the education I received from SJS to be the single biggest break I received in my entire life.

 Saints Johns bills itself as a College Prep School and I assure you that they deliver on their promise.
 If you have a gifted child, Saint Johns is without a doubt the place to send your son or daughter.
 Your child will receive the finest education imaginable at Saint Johns.
 Not only will your child benefit immeasurably from competing day in and day out against other children with equal talents, he or she will be taught by a talented staff at Saint Johns.
-The education is so thorough that as graduation approaches. your child graduates, he or she will have a terrific chance of being accepted at Rice, Stanford, Vanderbilt, or any of the amazing Ivy League schools.
-That is the kind of education that Saint Johns is famous for here in Houston.

 THE MASCOT DILEMMA OF THE ST JOHNS REBELS